 It’s one of those little things you take for granted.
-And after moving into London, it doesn’t make sense for me to travel all the way back west for my haircuts.
-Jamal, if you’re reading this, I miss you bro.
+And after moving to London, it doesn’t make sense for me to travel all the way back west for my haircuts.
+Jamal, if you’re reading this, I miss you, bro.

 I’d heard about The London School of Barbering (LSB) from friends.
 Many of my friends had been before me to get their lids fixed by the trainee barbers at LSB, and they all recommended it.

 So I decided to go and check it out myself.